January

 Sun Mon Tues Wed Thurs Fri Sat

-MU: Come in after school to collect data for What's in that Bottle?
-Investigation and work on the analysis and conclusion,
+MU: Get Part II pre-lab checked off, come in before or after school to collect data for unknowns Guided Inquiry: What's in that Bottle?, and work on analysis and conclusion

 HW: Watch Daily Video 3.1 Intermolecular Forces Part 1, Part 2 and Part 3 and/or Intermolecular Forces, Dipole Forces, London Dispersion Forces videos